 There has been a significant increase in the number of families living in private rented accommodation demonstrating that the private rental market has become much more open to Traveller tenants.
 A considerable majority (over 96 percent) of the 2,380 families recorded as living in private rented accommodation receive assistance in meeting their accommodation costs either through the payment of rent supplement (by the Department of Social Protection) or through the Rental Accommodation Scheme.
 With the number of families accommodated using the Rental Accommodation Scheme continually increasing, private rented accommodation has become a viable and more secure long term accommodation option.
-Travellers living in private rented accommodation remain on their local authority housing list and are offered permanent accommodation in line with their needs assessment and the local authority's scheme of letting priorities.
+Travellers living in private rented accommodation in line with their needs assessment and the local authority's scheme of letting priorities.